Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 - The Warriors average the fourth-most possessions per game with 104.8.
 His opponents, the Lakers, have one of the fastest tempos, ranking second with 104.8 possessions per contest.

-- Conceding 44.9 rebounds per game, the Lakers are the 25th-ranked squad in the NBA.
+- The Lakers allow 44.9 rebounds per game, ranking 25th in the league.

-- Looking at assists, the Lakers are ranked 15th in the league, giving up 25.7 per game.

-- In terms of 3-pointers, the Lakers are 18th in the league, conceding 12.5 makes per game.
+- In terms of assists, the Lakers have conceded 25.7 per contest, 15th in the league.

 Stephen Curry vs. the Lakers